Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 Fasting invalidation actions

-Breaking the fast before its scheduled time(Maghrib), without any crucial reason or compulsion is a sin and a matter of disrespect.
-Following are those acts that lead to the breaking of fast.
+Breaking the fast before its scheduled time(Maghrib) is forbidden.
+Eating or drinking before iftar time without any crucial reason or compulsion is a sin and considered a disrespect of the sacred month.
+The following are those acts that lead to the breaking of fast.

 Which actions do not invalidate Fasting?